Department of Graduate Programs - Overview

 MGT 6431: Research Methods (Statistics) 3 cr.

-Program Core Curriculum (6 credits)
+Program Core Curriculum for MBA program (6 credits)

 MGT 6530: Managerial Applications of Technology 3 cr.